PostAgent

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states the primary recommended path and when to use this fallback ('use this tool only if your wallet client cannot do that'), plus the required prerequisites (user confirmation and signed payment header).
+Explicitly states the primary recommended path and instructs to use this tool only if the wallet cannot do in-band payment.
+Also specifies preconditions: user confirmation, price, and signed header.
+No ambiguity.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.